intel-analytics/BigDL-2.x/docs/docs/APIGuide/TFPark/tf-optimizer.md

 * **summary**: The train summary to be set.
-A TrainSummary object contains information necessary for the optimizer to know how often the logs are recorded, where to store the logs and how to retrieve them, etc. For details, refer to the docs of bigdl.optim.optimizer.TrainSummary.
+A TrainSummary object contains information necessary for the optimizer to know how often the logs are recorded, where to store the logs and how to retrieve them, etc. For details, refer to the docs of [TrainSummary](https://bigdl-project.github.io/0.9.0/#ProgrammingGuide/visualization/).

 ### set_val_summary